Mboalab/December-2024-to-March-2025-internship/Tasks/Advanced tasks/Task 5.md

-# Task 1: Designing a Logo for the Project
+# Task 1: Designing a brand for the Project

 ## Objective:
 The brand of a project is paramount to deliver the message about its value and goals.